 If successful, the WSU-created device would first require rigorous testing to ensure accuracy and reliability of its findings.
 Then, its viability as a detection method may be considered further with the use of pilot tests.
 Positive results for THC in the breath of the driver may not lead to irrefutable proof of intoxication in the eyes of the court during these tentative pilot programs, but would rather give an officer more grounds for reasonable suspicion of intoxication and cause them to order a subsequent blood test.
 Use of a marijuana field breath test in this way can allow for less superfluous tests and more evidence for conviction on cases where there is a high probability of driver intoxication.

 Virginia Marijuana DUI Law

-The use and possession of marijuana is considered illegal according to Virginia drug law.
-Use of any intoxicant can be grounds for DUI charges.
+The use and possession of marijuana (under one ounce) is considered legal according to Virginia drug law as of July 1, 2021.
+However, use of any intoxicant can be grounds for DUI charges.
 Implied consent laws require individuals to submit to a blood test if requested by an officer, or else they may face penalties that include license revocation for a period of one year.
 The potential for Virginia to adopt use of marijuana DUI field breath tests could mean similar requirements for refusal while driving under the influence of marijuana/THC.

 Individuals who have had a Virginia DUI arrest related to marijuana, illegal drugs, narcotics, alcohol or any other intoxicant will need a good legal defense lawyer to present their case as accurately as possible given the strict nature of Virginia drug laws.
 Consider the Wilson Law Firm for their experience, expertise and willingness to fight for your legal rights.
 Give us a call or contact us today.